junkdog/term-webgl2/README.md

 ### Glyph ID Encoding and Mapping

+The glyph ID is a 16-bit value that efficiently packs both the base glyph identifier and style information (such as weight, style flags, etc.) into a single value.
+This packed representation is passed directly to the GPU.

 #### Glyph ID Bit Layout (16-bit)

 | Bit(s) | Flag Name     | Hex Mask | Binary Mask           | Description               |